aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 After sourcing raw data from various different sources, PDL standardizes the data format and merges duplicate records together.
 Standardizing of data is done so as to seamlessly integrate new sources of data and provides customers an easy way to understand and consume the dataset.

 After standardizing the dataset, PDL performs de-duplication or entity resolution to check whether to create a new record or merge to an existing record when a new chunk of data is ingested.
 This is done by creating blocks of data sharing a common key and sorting on it.
 Each new record is compared against this block.
-Finally, two techniques are employed to determine whether or not a merge is required: deterministic and probabilistic methods.
+Two techniques are employed to determine whether or not a merge is required: deterministic and probabilistic methods.

+Finally,  PDL generates aggregations and derived data fields to establish trends on the movement of people, such as hires and quits to and from various locations and companies.
+These processes yield valuable insights into historical trends.

 3. **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data (e.g. to support unanticipated future uses)?** If so, please provide a link or other access point to the "raw" data.